PetterTech/blog/content/posts/2011-09-29-install-and-configure-exchange-2010-using-powershell.md

  Set-service NetTcpPortSharing -startuptype automatic
  ```

-If you already haven&#8217;t you need to raise the forest functional level to at least Windows Server 2003 native.
+If you already haven't you need to raise the forest functional level to at least Windows Server 2003 native.

 Before you start to install Exchange you need to prepare your Schema.
 If you are installing exchange on a domain controller, all you need to do is navigate to the exchange installation media and run this command: